 Employment Agreements for the CEO and Executive Officers.
 The Company has employment agreements (the "Agreements") with each of the executive officers.
 These Agreements provide for a payment equivalent to two years of compensation under a predetermined separation provision, thereby providing for a more amicable separation in circumstances where a business change is warranted.
 No payment is made under the employment agreements in the event of a change of control (which is covered by the Severance Plan) or termination for cause.
 The Agreements automatically renew at the end of each one-year term unless either party gives notice of non-renewal at least 180 days prior to expiration of the then-current term.
 The Agreements provide for payment of an annual base salary, subject to review for increase at the discretion of the Committee, participation in the Company's PCP and ICP bonus plans, and eligibility for participation in the Company's LTI plans and benefit plans and programs applicable to senior executives, and continuance of certain perquisites.
-For the two year period after a termination, the Agreements prohibit the executive officers from soliciting Company employees or disclosing confidential information.
-The Agreements also require that the executive officers provide limited consulting services on an as-requested basis following termination.
-For specifics regarding the cash compensation and benefits provided in the event of a qualifying separation, and for a sample calculation, based on certain stated assumptions, see "Employment Agreements" beginning on page 32, and "Potential Payments Upon Termination or Change in Control" beginning on page 33.
+For the two year period after a termination, the Agreements provide limited consulting services on an as-requested basis following termination.
+For specifics regarding the cash compensation and benefits provided in the event of a qualifying separation, and for a sample calculation, based on certain stated assumptions, see "Employment Agreements" beginning on page 29, and "Potential Payments Upon Termination or Change in Control" beginning on page 30.